interlink-project/interlinkers-data/README.md

 The way to add new interlinkers is to create a new directory that follows the structure defined by the example.

 * A "metadata.json" file in the root of the directory.
 * Optionally, a directory called "snapshots" can be created to store the images corresponding to the interlinker.
-The order may be important; use digits to orther them (image1, image2, image3...)
+The order is important; use digits to order them (image1, image2, image3...)
     * Allowed formats: '.png', '.jpg', '.jpeg', '.tiff', '.bmp', '.gif'

 ```